ghostunnel/ghostunnel/README.md

 **Certificate hotswapping**: Ghostunnel can reload certificates at runtime without dropping existing connections.
 To trigger a reload, simply send `SIGUSR1` to the process (or set a time-based reloading interval).
-This will cause ghostunnel to reload the keystore files.
+This will cause ghostunnel to reload the certificate/key.
 Once successful, the reloaded certificate will be used for new connections going forward.

 **Monitoring and metrics**: Ghostunnel has a built-in status feature that